A mathematical theory of topological invariants of quantum lattice systems: Quantum lattice systems

 \subsection{Automorphisms}

 In this section we recall certain automorphisms obtained by exponentiating elements of $\mfkDal(\RR^n)$ following \cite{LocalNoether}.
 One can develop the theory of such automorphisms that are almost-localized on regions in $\RR^n$ in a similar spirit to the above, but since we do not have much occasion to use them in this work, we opt instead for a more minimal development.
 Let $\derF: \RR \to \mfkDal(\RR^n)$ be a smooth map.
-It is shown in \cite{LocalNoether} that for any $U\subset \RR^n$ and any $\CA \in \SAal(U)$ the differential equation
+It is shown in \cite{LocalNoether} that for any $\CA \in \SAal$ the differential equation

-with the initial condition $\CA(0)=\CA$ has a unique solution $\CA(t)\in \SAal(U)$ for all $t\in \RR$.
-Denote by $\alpha^\derF_t$ the map taking $\CA$ to $\CA(t)$.
-It is a continuous automorphism of the Lie algebra $\SAal(U)$ that preserves the $*$-operation. \begin{definition} We call any $\alpha^\derF_t$ obtained as above a \emph{locally-generated automorphism} or \emph{LGA} for short. \end{definition} It is further shown in \cite{LocalNoether} that every LGA extends to a continuous $*$-automorphism of the quasilocal algebra $\SA$, and that the set of LGAs forms a group under composition.
+with the initial condition $\CA(0)=\CA$ has a unique solution $\CA(t)\in \SAal$ for all $t\in \RR$.
+While Ref. \cite{LocalNoether} only considered the case when all $V_x$ are even, the proof applies word for word in the $\ZZ_2$-graded case.
+Denote by $\alpha^\derF_t$ the map that takes $\CA$ to $\CA(t)$.
+It is a one-parameter family of continuous $*$-automorphisms of the algebra $\SAal$.
+By definition, for every $\CA\in\SAal$ it satisfies the differential equation

+as well as the initial condition $\alpha_0^\derF={\rm id}$. \begin{definition} We call any automorphism of the form $\alpha^\derF_1$ for some smooth map $\derF:[0,1]\ra\mfkDal(\RR^n)$ a locally-generated automorphism, or LGA for short. \end{definition} It is shown in \cite{LocalNoether}, Section 3.5, that the set of LGAs forms a group under composition.